-- Initial training period: allows employers to train their employees for three months (six months for high-level executives).
+An initial training period allows employers to train their employees for three months (or six months for high-level executives).
 At the end of the training period, if the employer considers that the employee has not demonstrated sufficient competence to carry out the job for which he or she was hired, the contract shall terminate naturally without any liability for the employer other than paying the corresponding salaries and benefits accrued during the training period.
-For the aforementioned purposes, at the end of the training period, the employer must verify that the employee did not demonstrate sufficient competence for a permanent engagement and that it heeded the recommendation of the company's training commission.
+For these purposes, at the end of the training period, the employer must verify that the employee did not demonstrate sufficient competence for a permanent engagement and that it heeded the recommendation of the company's training commission.

-- Trial period: this addition to temporary (provided the contract is for a term of at least 180 days) and permanent contracts of employment allows companies to assess their new personnel for 30 days (or up to 180 days for employees in high-level executive, managerial and supervisory positions, and for employees with a bachelor's or technical degree), which cannot be extended.
-If at the end of the trial period, the company determines that the employee does not meet the necessary requirements and knowledge to perform the job, the contract may be terminated without any liability for the employer, except for the payment of the corresponding salaries and benefits accrued during the trial period.
+The addition of a trial period to temporary contracts (provided they are for a term of at least 180 days) and permanent contracts of employment allows companies to assess their new personnel for 30 days (or up to 180 days for employees in high-level executive, managerial and supervisory positions, and for employees with a bachelor's or technical degree), which cannot be extended.
+At the end of the trial period, if the company determines that the employee does not meet the necessary requirements and knowledge to perform the job, the contract may be terminated without any liability for the employer, except for the payment of the corresponding salaries and benefits accrued during the trial period.
 Further, if the employer wishes to terminate the employment relationship without incurring any liability, it must first take into consideration the opinion issued by the company's training commission.
-In this regard, employers must include objective elements in a contract to assess the abilities of the employee.
+In this regard, employers must include objective elements in a contract with which to assess the abilities of the employee.

 The FLL specifically provides that employers cannot execute subsequent training or trial period contracts with the same employee; they are valid once only.
 When the term of the trial or training period has ended, the contract and the employment relationship will continue and be considered as indefinite, as a matter of law, unless the employer deems that the employee does not meet the requirements for the position, in which case the employment relationship may be terminated.